tiagojsag/playbook/guidelines/competencies.md

 **Step 2**

-* I verify requirements and tasks are aligned to project and client’s goals, carefully review and check the quality of information and materials provided by clients, management, or peers and help them solve any issues I find.
+* I verify requirements and tasks are aligned to project and client’s goals, carefully review and check the quality of information and materials provided by clients or peers and help them solve any issues I find.

 * I monitor the quality of work, not just when doing it, but further in the development and through project delivery, critically reflecting back on its quality contribution to the project.